 Yes but I work with an SRM powermeter and always focus on power output and the goal of my training session first and foremost.

 Time Yourself: long before internet this was a climb where riders compared times.
 If you want to time yourself, the start point is the bridge with green railings just before the road rears up on the edge of Buti.
-The stop point is 6.1km later on a tight left-bending hairpin bend, with the exact finish just before the apex of the bend as shown above, there’s often step or chalk on the road.
+The stop point is 6.1km later on a tight left-bending hairpin bend, with the exact finish just before the apex of the bend as shown above, there’s often tape or chalk on the road.
 See it on Strava.
-In order to get a fast time be sure to attack the hairpin bends and sit lower on the faster sections, there’s one portion with a reduced gradient.
+In order to get a fast time be sure to attack the hairpin bends and use the drops on the faster sections, there’s one portion with a reduced gradient.

 “Private gymnasium”: Monte Serra has long been a useful climb to test the legs and from the late 1980s onwards sport science advances saw special interest in timed uphill efforts.
 With no drafting effects and the constant load from the gradient, a climb is an outdoor version of a lab test and perhaps superior given the rider is on their own bike in a natural environment.
 It’s on these slopes that the science and practice of W/kg, VAM and other jargon emerged.